-The Abeka curriculum offers a substantial knowledge-build in certain select domains, with a preference for European and American sources.
-It provides some access to important texts from within American Literature and Global Literature.
+The Abeka curriculum offers a substantial knowledge-build in certain select domains.
+It provides some access to important texts from within American Literature and Global Literature, with the latter primarily sourced from Europe.
 There is also a keen focus on the development of character and social and emotional learning.
 On the other hand, many other areas of knowledge are omitted or only weakly included.
 (For details on which domains, please see the graphic reports below.)